fedora-infra/fedmsg/doc/receiving.rst

 Python API:  Consuming Messages
 -------------------------------

-TODO - naive consumption
+ * TODO - naive consumption
-TODO - autodoc FedmsgConsumer
+ * TODO - autodoc FedmsgConsumer
+ * TODO - example of writing a client/desktop consumer

 Consuming events is accomplished by way of the fedmsg-hub.
 For example, in the `busmon <https://github.com/ralphbean/busmon>`_ app, all messages from